 So the question is: To what degree has the home building industry really embraced green framing?
 From what I’ve seen in the field, the answer is: very little.

-I know that change is hard; doing things differently takes time.
-But green framing is such an easy plum.
-Every builder interested in profit should by now have jumped on the bandwagon and plucked that low-hanging fruit.
+I know change is hard; doing things differently takes time.
+But advanced framing is such an easy plum.
+Every production builder interested in profit should by now have jumped on the bandwagon and plucked that low-hanging fruit.
 It’s a duck, really.
 Using less wood, concrete, and steel saves material and manpower — to the tune of thousands of dollars per home.
 In addition, strength doesn’t suffer and there’s more room for insulation.

 The studs in this house are 2x4 at 16-inch spacing.
 This builder was surprised when I told him that he could space those same studs at 24 inches and save 25 percent of the studs used.
 This works because the studs are less than 9 feet long and the wind and snow loads in this part of the world are not severe (same is true for much of the U.S.).
 “But what about 24-inch spacing and 1/2-inch drywall?” he asked.
 Not a problem.
 In fact, 1/2-inch drywall over studs at 24 inches can be used as a code-compliant shear wall.
 In addition, take out all those studs and you get to replace them with about six lineal feet, floor to ceiling, of insulation.